BLprojects-1/TradeStats/docs/FIX-401-ERROR.md

-# Fixing 401 Unauthorized Errors in Journi
+# Fixing 401 Unauthorized Errors in TICKR

-This guide addresses the 401 Unauthorized error that may occur when trying to save user profiles or wallet addresses in Journi.
+This guide addresses the 401 Unauthorized error that may occur when trying to save user profiles or wallet addresses in TICKR.

 ## The Problem